enspiral/handbook/agreements/financial.md

 Sponsorship money is allocated to the Core Fund and the board is responsible for managing, dispersing, delegating or spending the funds in accordance with the Sponsorship Memorandum.

-The Foundation Board is responsible for developing guidelines on what reasonable, effective and efficient clauses/requirments may be added to the Sponsorship Memorandum.
+The Board is responsible for developing guidelines on what reasonable, effective and efficient clauses/requirments may be added to the Sponsorship Memorandum.

-The Foundation Board is responsible for maintaining a record of Sponsorship Memorandums.
+The Board is responsible for maintaining a record of Sponsorship Memorandums.

 #### Other income